tonimelisma/gomediaimport/README.md

 Note that command-line arguments will override settings in the configuration file.

+## Automatic macOS Launch

+You can automatically launch gomediaimport when a volume is inserted on macOS.
+You will need to install the separate `gomediaimport-launchagent` for that.
+It will keep a log of all inserted removable volumes, and run gomediaimport for each when they're inserted.

+To install and enable the macOS launch agent:
+* Open the separate Xcode project, build the binary and place it in your directory of choosing
+* Take the example file [net.melisma.gomediamport-launchagent.plist](gomediaimport-launchagent/net.melisma.gomediaimport-launchagent.plist) and copy it into `~/Library/Launch Agents`
+* Edit the file and change ProgramArguments to refer to the path you placed the binary in
+* Run `launchctl load ~/Library/LaunchAgents/net.melisma.gomediamport-launchagent.plist`

+You can `tail -f ~/.gomediaimport-launchagent.log` to see the log of inserted volumes.

 ## Supported File Types

 gomediaimport supports a wide range of media file types, categorized as follows: